 Stage one – expressions of interest

-Round three expressions are now open and will close on 7 December 2020.
+Round three expressions of interest closed on 7 December 2020.

 Stage two – full applications

-We will invite applicants whose proposals align with the overall aims of the Community Legacy Grant scheme and meet the scheme’s criteria to submit a second stage, more detailed application.
+We have invited parish and town councils whose proposals align with the overall aims of the Community Legacy Grant scheme and meet the scheme’s criteria to submit a second stage, more detailed application.
 The deadline for full applications is 5 March 2021.
 We will run a training session for those for those submitting full applications in January.

 You will need to carry out consultation about your proposals before submitting a stage two full application.
 We have put together these consultation guidelines to assist you in planning your consultation.